Solo show at The Terrace Gallery, Penryn 21 - 15 July 2023

 ‘Being creative is not so much the desire to do something as the listening to that which wants to be done – the dictation of materials.’

-In 2013 I moved to Devon and now run classes in life drawing and watercolour.
+In 2013 I moved to Devon and ran classes in life drawing and watercolour.
 While working in local authority adult education (Learn Devon) I was asked to take part in a nationwide, government funded, community mental health research programme.
 This entailed tutoring a Creative Watercolour course, while monitoring the effects of adult art education on mental health and wellbeing.
-The outcome of data from this nationwide project has been the implementation of the NHS's 'Social Prescribing' initiative where doctors can prescribe local art classes to alleviate stress and anxiety.
+The outcome of data from all involved in this nationwide project has been the implementation of the NHS's 'Social Prescribing' initiative where doctors can prescribe local art classes to alleviate stress and anxiety.

-Having been taught by a pupil of Cecil Collins, I have been very influenced by his particular ideas and methods and incorporates these into my own drawing courses.
-The aim is to provide a calm space where risk taking and exploration of techniques and materials are encouraged.
-It is a process-led approach with a focus on experimenting with materials to discover all their unique qualities and how each material can best describe form.
+Having been taught by a pupil of Cecil Collins, I have been very influenced by his particular ideas and methods and incorporate these into my own drawing courses.
+The aim is to provide a calm space where exploration of techniques and materials are encouraged.
+It is a process-led approach with a focus on experimenting with materials to discover their specific and unique qualities.
 I was heartened to hear a student say of her own painting recently, ‘The Naples yellow didn't do what I expected it to, but it seems to have come into its own.’